pixbi/duplo/README.md

     app/          --> Application code
     app/assets/   --> Asset files are copied as-is to build's top-level directory
-    app/modules/  --> Module within the application that are ordered AFTER code in the top-level `app/` directory when building build/        --> When bumping version, a new build is placed here components/   --> Other repos imported via Component.IO dev/          --> Any code necessary to run the applcation in dev mode node_modules/ --> Contains this repo
+    app/styl/     --> Any application top-level style (see below for details) app/modules/  --> Module within the application that are ordered AFTER code in the top-level `app/` directory when building components/   --> Other repos imported via Component.IO dev/          --> Any code necessary to run the applcation in dev mode node_modules/ --> Contains this repo
     public/       --> Built files when developing.
 This is NOT committed to source

-Note that test files reside alongside with the application code in question and has an extension of `.spec.js`.
+Note that test files reside alongside with the corresponding application code and has an extension of `.spec.js`.

 ## CSS Order